Jack9025/secure-tickets/frontend/README.md

 Then navigate to http://localhost:3000

-# How to use QR code scanner (for now)
+# How to use QR code scanner
 ## Desktop
-As long as you are navigating to QR code scanner from `localhost` then it should use your webcam as expected
+As long as you are navigating to QR code scanner from `localhost` then it should use your webcam as expected to validate tickets as a management user.

 ## Mobile
 To use it on mobile, React and Flask must be running securely on HTTPS.